octaviotastico/delay-tolerant-mongoose/readme.md

 - **AGENT_ID**: The Agent ID (the last part of the EID), to register your application.

-  - **Example**: If your local DTN node address is `dtn://node-name.dtn/` and you decide to register your application as "myApp" (i.e. Agent ID = "myApp"), then your endpoint would be: `dtn://node-name.dtn/myApp`.
+  - **Example**: If the address of the μD3TN instance is `dtn://node-name.dtn/` and you decide to register your application as "myApp" (i.e. Agent ID = "myApp"), then your endpoint would be: `dtn://node-name.dtn/myApp`.

-- **DTN_HOST**: This is used to configure the local DTN Node to forward the messages to this host.
+- **DTN_HOST**: This is the host of the μD3TN AAP interface.
+It is used to forward the messages in order to update the other instances of the database.

-- **DTN_PORT**: This is used to configure the local DTN Node to forward the messages to this port.
+- **DTN_PORT**: This is the port of the μD3TN AAP interface.
+It is used to forward the messages in order to update the other instances of the database.

 - **EID_LIST**: The list of nodes of the DTN (the Endpoint Identifiers) where your other databases are located.
 It's needed in order to update them when you create/edit/delete a document locally.